- Security >

 Re-start the MongoDB instance with access control¶

-Shut down the mongod
+Shut down the mongod instance.
+Using

-, issue the following command:
+mongosh, issue the following command:

-Exit mongosh
+Exit mongosh.

-with access control enabled.
+Start the mongod with access control enabled.

 If you start the

-command line option:If you start the
+mongodfrom the command line, add the--authcommand line option:If you start the

-using a configuration file, add thesecurity.authorization
+mongodusing a configuration file, add thesecurity.authorizationconfiguration file setting:

 Clients that connect to this instance must now authenticate themselves and can only perform actions as determined by their assigned roles.